 4. You will see that the recommendation has been submitted by looking on your dashboard in the WiSH system on the “References” tab.
 When your letter of recommendation is complete, it will have a submitted status with the date it was submitted.
 If your letter of recommendation has not been submitted, the status will be noted as “Requested.”
 You may send your recommender a reminder within WiSH by clicking the red “Resend Request” box.
 You may also want to send a more personal message by email reminding your recommender of the application due date.
 If necessary, WiSH allows you to revise your requested recommender while the application is open.
 To do so, return to the application, recommender question and select “Add a New Reference.”

-- Give the professor (instructor) a summary of the accomplishments you would like her/him to highlight in the letter.
+5. Provide your recommender a copy of your résumé and student record.
+You may also want to give the professor an example of your marked and graded work such as a research paper, writing sample, or piece from your portfolio.
+Share a summary of the accomplishments you would like highlighted in the letter.
 This may sound bold, but can be enormously helpful to a busy academic who writes hundreds of letters a year.

 6. If time allows, visit your recommender during office hours and have a conversation about your qualifications for the opportunity.